forcedotcom/SalesforceMobileSDK-Package/README.md

 ## To run forcereact do
 ./android/forcereact.js

+## To load the sfdx plugin from source do
+sfdx plugins:link sfdx

+## To run the sfdx plugin do
+sfdx mobilesdk:ios --help
+sfdx mobilesdk:android --help
+sfdx mobilesdk:hybrid --help
+sfdx mobilesdk:reactnative --help

-## To test forceios, forcedroid, forcehybrid or forcereact do
+## To test forceios, forcedroid, forcehybrid, forcereact or the sfdx plugin do
 ./test/test_force.js

-## To npm pack forceios, forcedroid, forcehybrid or forcereact  do
+## To npm pack forceios, forcedroid, forcehybrid, forcereact or the sfx plugin do
 ./pack/pack.js